Judicial review in English law: The rule against bias

 The first basic rule of natural justice is that nobody may be a judge in his own case.
 Any person that makes a judicial decision – and this includes a decision of a public authority on a request for a licence – must not have any personal interest in the outcome of the decision.
 If such interest is present, the decision maker must be disqualified even if no actual bias can be shown, i.e. it is not demonstrated that the interest has influenced the decision.
 The test as to whether the decision should be set aside is whether there is a "real possibility [of bias]", as established in Gough v Chief Constable of the Derbyshire Constabulary [2001], which dropped the 'fair-minded observer' part of the test.

 The right to a fair hearing

 Whether or not a person was given a fair hearing of his case will depend on the circumstances and the type of the decision to be made.
 The minimum requirement is that the person gets the chance to present his case.
 If the applicant has certain legitimate expectations, for example to have his licence renewed, the rules of natural justice may also require that they are given an oral hearing and that their request may not be rejected without giving reasons.

-This was the principle in the case of Ridge v Baldwin [1964] AC 40.
+This was the principle in the case of Ridge v Baldwin.